-When a scar tissue is formed within the uterus it will cause severe intrauterine infection which results in injured uterine cavity.
+When scar tissue is formed within the uterus it will cause severe intrauterine infection which results in the injured uterine cavity.
 The walls of the uterine cavity may stick together by forming adhesions.
 The whole uterine cavity can be affected or can be limited to a few separate bands of scar tissue.
 This can lead to the endometrial lining to be too thin for an embryo to attach.
 In severe cases, a complete cessation of menstrual flow may occur.
 Then it is called Asherman’s syndrome.

 How can Uterine Abnormalities Affect Pregnancy?

 Uterine abnormalities can affect pregnancy to a great extent.
 Uterus is the organ where the zygote is attached and complications arise uterus undergoes some distortion.
 When the uterus assumes a usual shape, the baby may not develop in the normal position and thus may get into a breach.
 It may also happen that the baby might be short of space due to the distorted shape of the uterus.
-If the pressure exerted on the body, the water breaks then that can definitely lead to either miscarriage or a premature birth.
+If the pressure exerted on the body, the water breaks then that can definitely lead to either miscarriage or premature birth.
 Also, a weak cervix cannot keep the baby inside.

 Why should you Trust ARC for Treating Uterine Abnormalities?